Limit theorems for counting large continued fraction digits: Abstract

 \section{Abstract}

-Inspired by a result of Galambos on L\"uroth expansions we give a refinement of the famous Borel-Bernstein Theorem for continued fractions and --~closely related to this~-- a Central Limit Theorem for counting large continued fraction digits.
-As a side result we determine the first $\phi$-mixing coefficient $\phi\left(1\right)$ for the Gauss system.
+We establish a central limit theorem for counting large continued fraction digits $(a_n)$, i.e.\ we count occurances $\{a_n>b_n\}$, where $(b_n)$ is a sequence of positive integers.
+Our result improves a similar result by Philipp which additionally assumes that $b_n$ tends to infinity.
+Moreover, we give a refinement of the famous Borel-Bernstein Theorem for continued fractions regarding the event that the $n$-th continued fraction digit lies infinitely often between $d_n$ and $d_n(1+1/c_n)$ for given sequences $(c_n)$ and $(d_n)$.
+Also for these sets we obtain a central limit theorem.
+As an interesting side result we determine the first $\phi$-mixing coefficient for the Gauss system explicitly.